HOW DOES A PIANO ACTION WORK?

 The Millennium III Action features components made of ABS-Carbon, a new composite material created by the infusion of carbon fiber into our existing ABS Styran.
 ABS-Carbon is incredibly sturdy and rigid, which allowed Kawai to make the action parts lighter without sacrificing strength.
 The lighter design makes the Millennium III Action tremendously fast and effortless for the player.
 The repetition and responsiveness are superb.

 Every detail of the action was exhaustively analyzed to meet the stringent demands of the skilled pianist.
-One prime example of this effort was the addition of microscopic surface texture on the jack at the point where it meets the hammer.
+One prime example of this effort was the addition of microscopic surface texture on the jack at the point where it meets the knuckle.
 The result of this subtle but important change is a dramatic increase in control during pianissimo playing.

 Strength: Adding carbon fiber to our renowned ABS-Styran parts increased strength by 90%.
 This enabled ABS-Carbon parts to be stronger, even though they were made lighter in weight.